-Planned completion refers to the completion of construction works; other actions, such as inspections, launches, etc, may occur after this date.
+\Planned completion refers to the completion of construction works; other actions, such as inspections, launches, etc, may occur after this date.

-Program/activity Actions for 2024/25 Quarterly measure Emergency Management Committee, District Emergency Participate in local and regional emergency management exercises with key agency partners to test the City's Local Emergency Management Arrangements.
+Program/activity Actions for 2024/25 Quarterly measure Emergency Management Participation in the Joint Local Emergency Management Committee, District Emergency Participate in local and regional emergency management exercises with key agency partners to test the City's Local Emergency Management Arrangements.
 List of emergency management exercises undertaken.
-Advisory Committee meetings for Attend the Joint Local Emergency Management Committee and District Emergency management Committee meetings on a quarterly and biannual basis.
+Management Committee and WALGA Emergency Management Advisory Committee meetings for the purposes of ensuring effective preparedness in the event of an emergency incident.
+Attend the Joint Local Emergency Management Committee and District Emergency management Committee meetings on a quarterly and biannual basis.
 Dates of Joint Local Emergency Management Committee and District Emergency management Committee meetings attended.